-I was just on the phone with a developer and we were lamenting “who could’ve guessed five years ago how great WordPress would be for nonprofit websites now?”
+I was just on the phone with a developer and we were lamenting “who could’ve guessed five years ago (in 2008) how great WordPress would be for nonprofit websites now?”
 It’s reliable, flexible and yet easy to learn and use — even for folks who don’t think of themselves as very web-sophisticated.

 Even with its simple interface and low-cost maintenance, many grassroots groups still benefit from having an experienced developer (especially one who has already worked with nonprofits) work with your group to set up your WordPress site.
 But they can’t always give you what you don’t know you to ask for.

 So, if you’re a grassroots nonprofit just moving to WordPress for your self-hosted website (or want to get a little more out of your current WordPress site), ask them for these features.
 In some cases, just saying the word will be enough.
 But, I’ll also tell you what these terms mean and why they matter: